Předhradí: Geography

 Předhradí is located about 21 km southeast of Chrudim and 29 km southeast of Pardubice.
-It lies in the Iron Mountains.
-It is situated on the left bank of the Krounka River, which forms the eastern municipal border.
+It lies in an elevated plateau in the Iron Mountains.
+The highest point is at 506 m above sea level.
+The municipality is situated on the left bank of the Krounka River, which forms the eastern municipal border.

 History

 Rychmburk Castle was probably built in the early 13th century.
 In the first half of the 14th century, it was rebuilt and extended.
 In 1530–1540, it was rebuilt in the Renaissance style.
-Among its owners belonged Lords of Waldstein (1500–1555), Berka of Dubá family (1555–1709), House of Kinsky (1718–1823), and House of Thurn und Taxis (1823–1918).
+Among its owners belonged Lords of Waldstein (1500–1555), Berka of Dubá family (1555–1709), Kinsky family (1718–1823) and Thurn und Taxis family (1823–1918).

-The first written mention of the settlement of Předhradí comes from 1654.
+The first written mention of the settlement of Rychmburk is from 1654.

+In 1950, the name of the municipality was changed to Předhradí.

+Demographics

+Transport

+Předhradí is located on the railway line Svitavy–Žďárec u Skutče.

 Sights

 Rychmburk Castle is the main landmark of Předhradí.
 Today the premises partly serves as retirement house.
 There is also an exposition of the history of the castle, a chapel, a concert hall, and a castle tower open to the public.

 The main sight of the village is the Church of Our Lady of Sorrows.
 It was built in 1753.
 Opposite the church is the manor garden with a gazebo and a bust of Philipp Kinsky (1742–1827), the founder of the garden and the owner of the manor for more than 50 years.